New Player Guide

-- If you use the port back to temple option while in Crow form you take extra durability damage and put you temple port on cooldown.
+- If you use the port back to temple option while in Crow form you take extra durability damage and place your temple port on a cooldown.
 When in Crow form you can fly through gates and resurrect at any friendly or neutral hero statue on the map.

 Crafting & Gathering

-- Blacksmithing: Stoneborn Champion - Strength (Note that Blacksmiths specialize in armor or weapons via their discipline, need 2 characters for full coverage)
+- Blacksmithing: Half-Giant Champion - Strength (Note that Blacksmiths specialize in armor or weapons via their discipline, need 2 characters for full coverage)

 - Stonemasonry: Half-Giant Champion - Strength

 - Alchemy: Guinecean Duelist - Intelligence (Note not the primary class stat)